-The gas tanks were taken off by the current owner and sent to Florida for a special coating to prevent rust and damage to the paint by the new grade gasoline’s.
-Although not painted and accessorized as the factory would have done it, this hard to find 1945, factory-built, matching number, civilian model, Chief, is a real value investment and ride ready for the next curator to show and go.
+The gas tanks were taken off by the 4th owner and sent to Florida for a special coating to prevent rust and damage to the paint by the new grade gasolines.
+Although not painted and accessorized as the factory would have done it, this hard-to-find 1945, matching number Chief, is a real value investment and it is a great ride ready for the next curator to show and go.

-2,887 miles showing on the working odometer.
-This odometer was rest to 0 in the restoration in 2001 so it indicates actual break-in miles on the new power plant.
+4135 miles showing on the working odometer.
+This odometer was reset to 0 in the restoration in 2001 so it indicates actual break in miles on the new power plant.

 Pearl White with Silver panels.
 Outlined in a beautiful gold paint pinstripe with Indian feathers on both sides of the front fender tip, Feathers are above the clear coat for easy removal if the new owner wishes.